Sewage sludge: Other hazardous substances

 and others generated by human activities, including personal care products and medicines.
 Synthetic fibers from fabrics persist in treated sewage sludge as well as in biosolids-treated soils and may thus serve as an indicator of past biosolids application.

+In 2024, a lawsuit was filed involving five individuals across two farms against waste management company Synagro alleging the fertilizer they sold was contaminated by PFAS.
+The lawsuit claims the biosolid-based fertilizer decimated the livestock and property of the farms and that the concentration of PFAS in the fertilizer was above United States Environmental Protection Agency drinking standards.
+Other states have passed legislation regulating the usage of biosolid-based fertilizer because of PFAS concerns, such as Maine banning the usage and distribution of biosolids and Michigan requiring testing for PFAS concentrations before biosolids can be utilized.

 Pollutant ceiling concentration

 The term "pollutant" is defined as part of the EPA 503 rule.
 The components of sludge have pollutant limits defined by the EPA.
 "A Pollutant is an organic substance, an inorganic substance, a combination of organic and inorganic substances, or a pathogenic organism that, after discharge and upon exposure, ingestion, inhalation, or assimilation into an organism either directly from the environment or indirectly by ingestion through the food chain, could, on the basis of information available to the Administrator of EPA, cause death, disease, behavioral abnormalities, cancer, genetic mutations, physiological malfunctions (including malfunction in reproduction), or physical deformations in either organisms or offspring of the organisms."

 The maximum component pollutant limits by the US EPA are: